-- Family status – The size of family, and how many people will need to be supported on the applicant’s income and assets, can weigh as a positive or negative factor.
+- Family status – The size of the family, and how many people will need to be supported on the applicant’s income and assets, can weigh as a positive or negative factor.
 Generally, larger families are viewed as more likely to require public assistance.

-- Assets, resources and financial status – This factor weighs the applicant’s assets, resources and financial situation.
+- Assets, resources and financial status – This factor weighs the applicant’s assets, resources, and financial situation.
 USCIS will consider whether the applicant’s household income is at least 125 percent of the most recent Federal Poverty Guidelines.
-This factor takes into consideration the applicant’s credit score report, liabilities and debts, and whether the applicant has the financial resources to cover anticipated medical costs, whether they have health insurance, and whether they have applied for or received public benefits.
+This factor takes into consideration the applicant’s credit score report, liabilities, and debts, whether the applicant has the financial resources to cover anticipated medical costs, whether they have health insurance, and whether they have applied for or received public benefits.
 Additional proof of assets will be considered.